ChimeHQ/LanguageServerProtocol/README.md

 However, there's a lot in SwiftLSPClient, so a full migration is going to take a while.
 In the mean time, you should assume that SwiftLSPClient is soft-deprecated.
 New projects shouldn't use it.
 A soon-to-be released Swift library that focuses on a higher-level client implementations is forthcoming.

+If you are looking for a way to interact with servers, you probably want to use the higher-level [LanguageClient](https://github.com/ChimeHQ/LanguageClient).

 ## Supported Features

 The LSP [specification](https://microsoft.github.io/language-server-protocol/specification) is large, and this library currently does not implement it all.
 The intention is to support the 3.x specification, but be as backwards-compatible as possible with pre-3.0 servers.